-- 10 Students enrolled in the Bass School of Music are evaluated in all courses using the grading system included in the Academic Regulations section of this catalog (beginning on page 29).
+- Students enrolled in the Bass School of Music are evaluated in all courses using the grading system included in the Academic Regulations section of this catalog.
 Students may not select credit/no-credit grading for any course work. - 11 Credit for applied study at another institution is not transferable while a student is working toward a degree at Oklahoma City University. - 12 To qualify for graduation, a student must attain the designated level of performance as specified in each of the applied performance divisions.
 Levels are determined at the time of the jury examinations.
-If a student completes the required number of applied music credits but has not yet attained the stated graduation level, the student must continue to enroll in applied music until the required graduation level is attained.
+If a student completes the required number of applied music credits but has not yet attained the stated graduation level, the student must continue to enroll in applied music until the required graduation level is attained. - 13 Vocal students are required to pay a standard fee for accompanists' services as part of their applied lessons.
+This fee covers accompanists' services for studio lessons, master classes, and juries for two credit hour students, and studio lessons and juries for one credit hour

-- 13 Vocal students are required to pay a standard fee for accompanists' services as part of their applied lessons.
-This fee covers accompanists' services for studio lessons, master classes, and juries for two credit hour students, and studio lessons and juries for one credit hour students.
+- students.
 Instrumental students may need to provide an accompanist as instructed by their applied teacher. - 14 Regardless of the number of hours earned, a student must be enrolled in at least one credit hour of applied music lessons during the semester or term in which the recital is presented. - 15 All music majors must successfully complete six semesters of Music Assembly attendance.
 Music Assembly credit is posted on the official transcript.
 Failure to meet this requirement is a barrier to graduation. - of music fundamentals.
 Leveling exams in voice and basic music skills are prerequisites for Applied Voice (AMV) for all nonmusic majors.
-Students not at an appropriate level for private applied voice study are placed in Voice Class (AMVC) and may be required to take Music Fundamentals (MUS 1102). - 17 In addition to the policies and procedures outlines in the undergraduate catalog, Bass School of Music students are expected to be familiar with and adhere to the policies and procedures in the undergraduate Music Student Handbook found at starnet.okcu.edu/Academics/Music/SS/default. aspx.
+Students not at an appropriate level for private applied voice study are placed in Voice Class (AMVC) and may be required to take Music Fundamentals (MUS 1102). - 17 All new transfer students who have not successfully completed freshman and sophomore music theory and aural skills requirements must have these skills assessed by music theory faculty to determine placement in these courses. - 18 If a student is enrolled in a degree program at Oklahoma City University, prior approval by the dean must be obtained before taking courses at another institution for the purpose of applying those courses to a degree program at Oklahoma City University. - 19 In addition to the policies and procedures outlined in the undergraduate catalog, Bass School of Music students are expected to be familiar with and adhere to the policies and procedures in the undergraduate Music Student Handbook found at myokcuedu. sharepoint.com/schools/music/studentservices.

 The general education curriculum is a requirement for all undergraduate degrees at Oklahoma City University.
-See the General Education section of this catalog (pages 57-58) for a complete list of required courses and competencies.
+See the General Education section of this catalog for a complete list of required courses and competencies.